spyder-ide/spyder/doc/overview.rst

     * *all consoles are executed in a separate process*
     * *code completion*/calltips and automatic link to object inspector (see below)
-    * open Python interpreters, *IPython* interpreters or basic terminal command windows
+    * open Python interpreters or basic terminal command windows
     * run Python scripts (see source editor features)
     * *variable explorer*: